Strangers in the Night (film): Plot

-After discovering what Miller has tried to do, Mrs. Blake gives her an overdose of medicine to kill her.
-A few moments later, Dr. Ross shows up at the home to see how Miller is doing, and then Johnny shows up too.
-He has found out that the painting is a ‘fantasy’ of what Mrs. Blake pictured as a perfect daughter.
+After discovering what Miller tried to do, Mrs. Blake gives her an overdose of medicine to kill her.
+Moments later, Dr. Ross shows up at the home to see how Miller is doing, and then Johnny appears too.
+He found out that the painting is a ‘fantasy’ of what Mrs. Blake pictured as a perfect daughter.
 She admits to the ruse, explaining that she could not have children but always wanted a daughter so she could be loved.
-It was she who wrote the letters to Johnny.
-She asks for forgiveness and the couple announce that they are going to be married.
+She wrote the letters to Johnny.
+She asks for forgiveness and the couple announce that they will get married.
 Mrs. Blake suggests they share a celebratory drink.
 Johnny insists Miller should join them and runs upstairs to get her.
 He finds her unconscious; Dr. Ross can do nothing to revive her.

-Mrs. Blake accuses the doctor of malpractice, but the doctor tells her the medicine she had prescribed for Miller wasn’t sufficient to kill her.
-Then Dr. Ross suggests Miller was murdered, but Mrs. Blake says it was suicide, that Miller has left a note.
-Johnny and the doctor ask to see it, and Mrs. Blake leaves them to fetch it.
-She instead goes out to their car to set a booby-trap.
+Mrs. Blake accuses the doctor of malpractice, but Ross responds that the medicine she had prescribed for Miller was not sufficient to kill her.
+Dr. Ross suggests Miller was murdered, but Mrs. Blake says it was suicide, that Miller has left a note.
+Johnny and Dr. Ross ask to see it, and Mrs. Blake leaves them to fetch it.
+She instead goes to their car to set a booby-trap.
 She returns without the note, and sends them away.
-They leave, and Johnny is almost killed tripping over the rope that Mrs. Blake has tied to their car as part of her trap.
-Dr. Ross realizes what has happened, and they feign their deaths by screaming aloud.
-Hearing this, Mrs. Blake telephones for an ambulance, but then Johnny and the doctor walk into the room, and the game is up.
-Mrs. Blake turns to the portrait of the imaginary Rosemary and cries out to it for help, and the portrait in its heavy frame falls off the wall and kills her.
+They leave, and Johnny is almost killed tripping over the rope that Mrs. Blake tied to their car as part of her trap.
+Dr. Ross realizes what happened, and they feign their deaths by screaming.
+Hearing this, Mrs. Blake telephones for an ambulance, but then Johnny and Dr. Ross walk into the room.
+Mrs. Blake turns to the portrait and cries out to it for help.
+The portrait, however, falls off the wall and kills her.